 Devils Hole campground

-Devils Hole campground offers picnicking, wildlife, scenic views, and fishing, in the plateau region of Barrington Tops National Park between Gloucester and Scone.
+Devils Hole campground offers picnicking, wildlife, scenic views, and fishing, in the plateau region of Barrington Tops State Conservation Area between Gloucester and Scone.

 At an altitude of 1,400m, Devils Hole campground is probably one of Australia’s highest camping spots.
-Sat upon the spectacular sub-alpine country of Barrington Tops National Park, it’s a fabulous base for exploring this important refuge for cold-climate woodlands, wetlands, and wildlife.
+Sat upon the spectacular sub-alpine country of Barrington Tops State Conservation Area, it’s a fabulous base for exploring this important refuge for cold-climate woodlands, wetlands, and wildlife.

 Pitch your tent or park the trailer among the snow gums in this superb little campsite.
 Or simply stop for a picnic before heading across the road to take in the views from Devils Hole lookout walk and picnic area across the Barrington wilderness.
 For more views try the nearby Thunderbolts lookout.